Read biographies of alumni to understand how their career trajectories were influenced by their curricular or co-curricular choices.

 Identifying Courses

 During registration, use the University Course Catalog to identify Interdisciplinary Science courses.
+Be sure to tick the box of the semester for which you will be registering.
 Students are strongly encouraged to supplement the IS curriculum with courses in other areas of study, depending on interest and in consultation with academic advisors.
 For example, students have completed courses offered by Anthropology, Environmental Studies, Integrated Arts, History, Psychology, and Urban Studies.

 Courses in Related Programs That Connect to Science and Math